Skip to main content

 If you're shopping for an ebike you already know how great they are - no more worrying about getting up that last hill on your commute and arriving at the office sweaty and gross.

 Need an extra kick to get you out the door and get the exercise you need?
 E-Bikes are great for mental health AND physical health.
+Electric bikes are perfect for anyone of all shapes, sizes, abilities, ages, and any other metric you can think of.

-We sell ebikes ranging from about $1,800 to $12,000 (not a typo).
+We sell ebikes ranging from about $1,500 to $12,000 (not a typo).
 You can expect to pay about $2,500 for a good quality bike that will last for years.
-There are less expensive bikes on the market, and most of them will have significant mechanical or electrical issues within the first 12-24 months.

 Top 5 things to know when shopping for an ebike

 - Class 1 bikes have throttles, class 3 bikes don't.
 You probably don't need a throttle.
 They're fun to test ride, but the reality is that most people don't use them in real life.
+If you don't want to ever have to pedal, get a scooter!
+They're great (we don't sell them though).

 2. Any mid drive ebike is going to be better than any hub drive ebike, period.

-3. Price -- NOT brand -- is the most important indicator of battery life, range, and quality.
+3. Price -- NOT brand -- is the most important indicator of battery life, range, and overall quality.

 4. Ebikes with torque sensors will provide a smoother, more predictable ride experience than those without torque sensors.